Skip to main content

 Tea and coffee

-Aim to replace all bottles with a cup or beaker by the time your baby is about 1 year old.
-Aim that by 12 months of age, your child will use a cup for all drinks other than breastfeeds.
+Try to replace all bottles with a cup or beaker by the time your baby is age 12 months.
+From this time, your child should use a cup for all drinks other than breastfeeds.

 Slaintecare logo